iyzico/iyzipay-prestashop/README.md

 # Installation
 ---------------
-* Click “clone or download” and create paywithiyzico.zip file for iyzipay folder then install with PrestaShop Module installation page
+* Click “clone or download” and create paywithiyzico.zip file for paywithiyzico folder then install with PrestaShop Module installation page
-* Click “clone or download” and Unzip the folder and upload the files to prestahshop modules directory where other modules runs.

 * <a href="https://dev.iyzipay.com/tr/acik-kaynak/prestashop">Detailed Info</a>